yuvasrii-21/Network-Projects/Network Traffic Monitoring and Packet Analysis/README.md

 ---

-## 2. DHCP
+## DHCP

 Captured DHCP traffic to understand how devices obtain IP addresses and other network configuration details.

-DHCP communication can include messages such as:
+DHCP communication was analyzed using the following sequence:

 ```text
 Discover → Offer → Request → ACK